Sept 14-15 / 9am - 12pm

-All San Francisco high school students (grades 8-12) are eligible to participate.
+All San Francisco high school students are eligible to participate.

 Golden Gate Yacht Club, 1 Yacht Road, San Francisco, CA 94123.

 The ability to swim 50 yards is required.
-Enthusiasm, commitment and a sincere desire to learn to sail is a must.
+Enthusiasm, commitment and a sincere desire to learn to sail are essential.
 The following forms are required to complete registration.